Difference Between Absolute Monarchy and Constitutional Monarchy

 Absolute Monarchy vs Constitutional Monarchy

-In an Absolute Monarchy, the monarch is the one person who has all powers.
-He may be abided by the country’s constitution, or he can be on his own terms.
+In an Absolute Monarchy, the Monarch is the one person who has all powers.
+He may abided by the country’s constitution or be on his terms.

-Nobody has more power than he does, and he is the sole decision-maker.
-Usually, the power is followed through the next generations, also called hereditary.
+Nobody has more power than he does and is the sole decision-maker.
+Usually, the emphasis is followed through the next generations, also called hereditary.

-Solely neither the monarch nor parliament alone can have full powers over the people.
+Neither the Monarch nor parliament alone can have full powers over the people.

 Comparison Table